I am an educator, a storyteller, a networker—I foster connections among and with my students.

 This is the cover page for a course syllabus I assisted teaching and is just a small taste of my design skills as I try to bridge the technological and aesthetic gaps in pedagogy.
 Click this cover (as well as following examples) for the full syllabus and schedule to see detailed features and redesign of this syllabus.

 This is a Prezi I use to facilitate those classes.
-WordPress does not currently support embedded Prezis, but the link below will take you to a fully navigable version.

 Online education does not mean sacrificing any amount of quality in learning.
 It does mean knowing the tools and coordinated efforts necessary to keep students engaged with material and effectively using it in their daily lives.
 Designing active learning activities and assignments are the key to doing this online and is little different than the kinds of learning one could do in face-to-face settings.